chrisjpatty/corporate-finance-notes/src/notes/2018-09-27-test-1-midterm-notes.md

 # Chapter 4

 * You need to know the financial planning process.
-* The first thing you do is to forecast sales.
+* The first part of creating a financial plan is to forecast sales.
 (This is going to be the answer to one of the questions) *